TTCErembodegem/TTC-React-Front/README.md

 Front: React-Redux
 ==================

-The port for the backend is atm hardcoded in:
+Port `5193` for the development backend is hardcoded in:
 `src/utils/httpClient.js`

 Database: